-- The trajectories provide evidence of dynamic evolution.
-The time evolution of a couple of anticyclonic eddies is depicted in Figure 11a, which implies a merging process occurring in the red boxes in Fig. 9.
-As shown in Figure 11a, eddy A1 had a westward movement with a speed of 2.6 cm/s, and eddy A2 lingered near 133°W. Then, both eddies merged into one large eddy on April 23, 1997.
-That evolutionary process is clearly shown by the SLA fields (Figs. 11c-j).
-In Figure 11c, there were two anticyclonic eddies, A1 and A2, located at 132°W, 28.5°N. Eddy A1 moved from east to west with a nearly constant speed of 2.6 cm/s, whereas eddy A2 had negligible zonal motion.
-They then rotated clockwise about each other with an average angular velocity of 6×10-7 s-1, as denoted by the blue arrows.
-Finally, they merged into the new large eddy A2 (see animation in supplement). - The SLA field shows that an eddy splitting process also occurred in the box the same time.
-The time evolutions of anticyclonic eddies B1, B2 and B3 are depicted in Figure 11b.
-At first, eddy B1 had a fast westward speed of 10.4 cm/s.
-It then split into two eddies (B1 and B2) on March 29, 1997 (Fig. 5).
-Eddy B1 traveled at its original speed whereas eddy B2 lingered at its origin.
-Then, eddy B3 emerged at a location south of B1 and B2 on April 9, 1997, which slowed down the speed of B1 to approximately 3.5 cm/s.
-After that, eddy B2 merged into eddy B3 on April 19, 1997.
-In fact, similar to eddies A1 and A2, eddies B1 and B3 eventually merged into a new eddy on May 20, 1997 (not shown).
-The SLA maps in Figures 11c-j show more details that were not recorded by the eddy tracking data.
+anticyclonic eddies B1, B2, and B3 are depicted in Fig. 11b.
+At first, eddy B1 had a fast westward speed of $10.4 \,\mathrm{cm \, s^{-1}}$ .
+It then split into two eddies (B1 and B2) on 29 March 1997 (Fig. 5).
+Eddy B1 traveled at its original speed, whereas eddy B2 lingered at its origin.
+Then, eddy B3 emerged at a location south of B1 and B2 on 9 April 1997, which slowed down the speed of B1 to approximately $3.5 \text{ cm s}^{-1}$ .
+After that, eddy B2 merged into eddy B3 on 19 April 1997.
+In fact, similar to eddies A1 and A2, eddies B1 and B3 eventually merged into a new eddy on 20 May 1997 (not shown).
+The SLA maps in Fig. 11c-j show more details that were not recorded by the eddy tracking data.
 Note that eddy B2 had a very short lifetime of 20 days but a complex dynamic process.
-If only long-term eddies (lifetime > 30 days) were saved, the corresponding evolutionary process might not be recorded properly. - It is expected that a pair of cyclonic eddies will have a counter-clockwise rotation in the Northern Hemisphere, known as the Fujiwhara effect for atmospheric cyclones [Fujiwhara, 1921].
+If only long-term eddies (lifetime > 30 days) were saved, the corresponding evolutionary process might not be recorded properly.

+It is expected that a pair of cyclonic eddies will have a counter-clockwise rotation in the Northern Hemisphere, known as the Fujiwhara effect for atmospheric cyclones (Fujiwhara, 1921).
 When two cyclones are close enough, they will begin to orbit cyclonically (counter-clockwise in the Northern Hemisphere).
-Because the above-mentioned eddies (A1, A2; B1, B2, B3) are anticyclonic, they have opposing directions of rotation, which appear as two point vortices moving in circular paths about the center of vorticity in classical fluid dynamics [Batchelor, 1967].
+Because the above-mentioned eddies (A1, A2; B1, B2, B3) are anticyclonic, they have opposing directions of rotation, which appear as two point vortices moving in circular paths about the center of vorticity in classical fluid dynamics (Batchelor, 1967).